The Ultimate Guide to

 Stand Up Paddle Boards (SUP)

-Enjoy the tranquility as you smoothly cruises along the top of the water – which is also a fantastic arm workout!
-There are spots around town to rent stand up paddleboards.
+Enjoy the tranquility as you smoothly cruises along the top of the water – and conveniently, it is also a fantastic arm workout!
+There are a few different spots around town to rent stand-up paddle boards, like Bike & Kayak.

-Important to Note: If you have never done stand up paddleboarding before, don’t worry – it’s a great water activity for beginners.
+If you have never done stand up paddle boarding before, don’t worry – it’s a great water activity for beginners and easy to learn.

 Bike tours are an amazing way to tour La Jolla.
-La Jolla Bike and Kayak offers a few options depending on your timing.
-They will guide you to the top of La Jolla to experience the world class view from Mt Soledad, tour you down into Pacific Beach and back through La Jolla to the Cove.
-Or, choose the shorter route.
+La Jolla Bike and Kayak offers a few different options, depending on how long you want to be on the bike.
+Their most popular tour will guide you to the top of La Jolla to experience the world class view from Mt Soledad, take you down into Pacific Beach, and back through La Jolla to the Cove.

 Best La Jolla Cove Restaurants